BrokenShell/Fortuna/README.md

 Standard-library probability distributions, `random_float`, custom floating transforms, `TruffleShuffle`'s Poisson movement, and `WeightedChoice`'s real draw depend partly on C++ standard-library implementations.
-They are repeatable within one platform and toolchain build, but their exact seeded sequences are not a cross-platform contract.
+They are repeatable within one platform and toolchain build.
+Their exact seeded sequences are platform-and-toolchain-specific.
 See
 [Algorithm and design notes](https://github.com/BrokenShell/Fortuna/blob/main/docs/algorithms.md) for the complete boundary.